Search for bodies concludes at Florida condo collapse site

 MIAMI (AP) — Firefighters on Friday declared the end of their search for bodies at the site of a collapsed Florida condo building, concluding a month of painstaking work removing layers of dangerous debris that were once piled several stories high.

-The June 24 collapse at the oceanside tower killed 97 people, with at least one more missing person yet to be identified.
+The June 24 collapse at the oceanside Champlain Towers South killed 97 people, with at least one more missing person yet to be identified.
 The site has been mostly swept flat and the rubble moved to a Miami warehouse.
 Although forensic scientists are still at work, including examining the debris at the warehouse, there are no more bodies to be found where the building once stood.

 Except during the early hours after the collapse, survivors never emerged.
 Search teams spent weeks battling the hazards of the rubble, including an unstable portion of the building that teetered above, a recurring fire and Florida’s stifling summer heat and thunderstorms.
 They went through more than 14,000 tons (13,000 metric tonnes) of broken concrete and rebar, often working boulder by bounder, rock by rock, before finally declaring the mission complete.